GreatMCGamer/osu-timeline-visulizer/README.md

 - Manages key stroke miss handling and object marking
 - Contains functions for detecting when objects are missed due to timing
 - Implements the logic for updating timeline locking based on hit errors
+- NEW: Improved slider combo-break detection with better timing accuracy
+- NEW: Enhanced hit error processing with better object matching

 ### 9. `text-manager.js`
 **Purpose**: Text rendering and title display